aabed/aabed.github.io/_posts/2015-10-11-continous-integrationdelivery-using-jenkinsdockermesosmarathon.md

 Let's start by provisioning our environment

 ## Mesos and Marathon
-Well, a friend of mine told me about , so I said let's learn it, and then I though it will be a good practice to deploy using it
+Well, a friend of mine told me about it , so I said let's learn it, and then I though it will be a good practice to deploy using it

 ### Mesos
 Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.